-This instalment of my alphabetic introduction to Edinburgh features the letter P, Q and R. Previous instalments are linked at the bottom of the page!
+This instalment of my alphabetic introduction to Edinburgh features the letter P, Q and R.

 THE LETTER P

 P is for Princes Street, one of the original three main streets of the New Town.
 Today the street is a rather depressing line of mobile phone shops and department stores, but originally this would have been a long residential street with fantastically wealthy families living in the three- and four-storey townhouses which stretched from end to end.

 In the initial plans for the New Town in the 1760s, the street was designated simply South Street, being the southern most one of the planned development.
 A little later its planned name was to be St Giles Street, named for the patron saint of Edinburgh, but the name was blocked by George III.

 At that time St Giles in London was a run-down, slum district, and the king perhas felt that the associations were unbecoming for what was intended as a desirable residential district in this new development.
 As the streets began to take their names from the new union with England (just six decades old when they began building), Princes Street was named for the sons of George III.
 (George Street and Queen Street were named for the king and his wife.)